-I’m interested in language evolution, social cognition, and other aspects of cognition that define us as human.
+I’m generally interested in language evolution, social cognition, and other aspects of cognition that define us as human.
 My PhD and subsequent work focussed on inferential processing and its interaction with language in evolutionary, psycholinguistic, comparative, and cognitive scientific terms.

 Topics of Interest: